“Someone’s sitting in the shade today because someone planted a tree a long time ago.” ― Warren Buffett

 The second draft looks considerably better.
 And by the third draft, I can type it out and feel good about the plan.

 Just doing those steps will add clarity to whatever it is you’re doing.
 It’s amazing.
-It actually removes that feeling of overwhelm when you have some much to do.
+It actually removes the overwhelm when you have some much to do.